Dakstrum/ProjectStocks/readme.md

 Want to see a change make it into our official builds?
 Create a pull request and we'll review your code!

+Please note, we build against Windows 10 and Fedora 30.
+Your changes will need to be compilable and runnable on those two platforms.

 ### Platforms and dependencies

 Project stocks is written in C11 and was built to be multiplatform.
 Want to run it on FreeBSD, a raspberry pi or mac osx?
 Well, as long as you have the following dependencies, you can!